 This is subjective and it depends if you want to have a more passive experience and sit back and enjoy the ride, or if you want to be more active and have a greater outcome on the success or failure of the mission.

 Pilots have the most difficult job, but perhaps the most rewarding.
 They have to steer the ship, which ultimately will determine if you are successful or not.

 Gunners have a lot to do in firing at incoming enemy ships, but the experience can be somewhat boring at times.
-It’s a lot of smashing the same button over and over as fast as you can, and gets old after a couple minutes.
+It’s a lot of smashing the same button over and over as fast as you can and gets old after a couple of minutes.